-Both pure and hybrids meta-GGA (mGGA) functionals are available.
-In the current version, all implemented mGGA functionals belong to the Minnesota set of functionals as proposed by Truhlar and co-workers[], in particular the M05 and M06 families.
+Both pures and hybrids meta-GGA (mGGA) functionals are available.
+Some of them rely on Becke95 mGGA coorelation, while others belong to the Minnesota family of functionals as proposed by Truhlar and co-workers.
+SCAN by Perdew and and co-workers, r2SCAN by Furness, Sun and co-workers and their hybrid variants are also implemented.